runicscribe/worldbuilding-docs/dae-machina/culture/peoples/index.md

 years ago.
 Early in their evolution, the Uon developed potent telepathic abilities that eventually defined their culture and appearance.
-Around 50,000 years ago, the Uon had developed a collective consciousness spanning their entire race, and the Uon physiology had become substantially different than that of the Ældar.
+Around 50,000 years ago, the Uon had developed a collective consciousness spanning their entire species, and the Uon physiology had become substantially different than that of the Ældar.
 Around 2000 BC, the rapidly growing civilizations of the Uon and the Æl'daal came into contact with one another.
 Conflict between the Uon and the Æl'daal continued over the next 2000 years, with the Uon gradually gaining territory on the western continent.
 The Uon civilization was completely wiped out when an attempt to create an artificial god/racial power source.
-This caused a magical overload across the Uon race, and threw the magical energies of the region into chaos, creating the riftscape.
+This caused a magical overload across the Uon species, and threw the magical energies of the region into chaos, creating the riftscape.

 ## [Dragons](./dragons)